ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

     startupOrder: 1
 ```

-Put the example in a yaml file, e.g. `manifest.yaml` and apply it.
+Copy the above example in a yaml file, e.g. `manifest.yaml`.
+Then apply it.

 ```console
 $ edgefarm alm apply -f manifest.yaml
 ```

-Login to the edge device.
+To see the result of your frst application deployment by using application manifest files, you need to login to the edge device.
 See [Connecting to ModuCop’s Linux Terminal](/quick-start-guide/moducop/connect-to-terminal/) for assistance.
 Now wait for the containers get deployed.

 You can monitor the status of the deployment by triggering `docker ps` manually and looking for a container called `webserver_nginx`
 Once the deployment is done the output should look similar to this.